 Have you ever wondered what consultants do and whether it’s a path worth pursuing?

-In today’s Consultant Life interview, I sat down with Gerard Bond, one of Bridgepoint’s Finance Consultants, to get the inside track on his consultant journey, why he chose this field, and what he has learned along the way.
-Here’s a closer look.
+In today’s Consultant Life interview, I sat down with Gerard Bond, one of Bridgepoint’s Finance Consultants, who was recently promoted to an internal role, to get the inside track on his consultant journey, why he chose the consulting field, and what he has learned along the way.
+Here’s what he had to say.